 WINSTON: Government organizations, groups, nonprofits, and celebrities like Oprah Winfrey and Ellen DeGeneres have established campaigns to shrink distracted driving.
 Digital-device producers have promoted the use of do-not-disturb-while-using apps on smartphones.
 Auto producers have evolved superior tracking and response structures to help drivers in keeping off crashes.
 And, insurance carriers and telematics agencies have joined forces to create economic incentives for safe driving, screen driver performance, and provide comments to drivers.

-The trouble is that, however those efforts, distracted-riding behavior has remained largely proof against an alternate.
+The trouble is that, however those efforts, distracted-riding behavior has remained largely resistant to change.
 It has emerged as an international problem, drawing the eye of policymakers on every continent.
 No one has discovered the solution yet.